computer-science-one/cs101-book/prerequisites/installing.md

 # Installing Ruby

 To learn Ruby, you'll need access to a working Ruby interpreter.
-Fortunately for you, you can try out a Ruby interpreter without installing anything on your computer!
+As a quick-trial

 ## No-install method